oli-obk/JITSARF/README.md

 It is a collection of hard science fiction stories with HFY elements, all within the same universe.

+The divergence from full hard scifi is that you can send messages back in time as long as they only affect your own future and not your past.

+# WARNING

+Enter the WIP directory on your own risk.
+It contains enormous spoilers for the overarching story.

 # Contributions

 Contributions of any kind are very welcome.
 Some examples (though I may be missing some important ones, so just ask):